SIPam-Dev/SecureSign/README.md

 Before using SecureSign, you need to add your private signing keys.
 For Authenticode, ensure you have the key as a `.pfx` file.
 For GPG, ensure you export the secret key without a passphrase, and name the file with a `.gpg` extension.

+For Azure key vault you can use '.kvas' extension.
+The addkey-command will prompt for all necessary values, e.g. Tenant-ID.
+If you do not have direct access to the azure app administration web-ui, you can try to use the Azure CLI for your web application.
+Here are some cli examples:
+ - Show your apps: `az ad app list --show-mine`
+ - List app credentials: `az ad app credential list --id <app-id>`
+ - Add new app client credential: `az ad app credential reset --id <app-id> --append --display-name "Access key vault by AzureSignTool"`

-Once you have your key file, use the `addkey` command:
+Once you have your key file (or configured azure access), use the `addkey` command:

 ```
 $ dotnet SecureSign.Tools.dll addkey /tmp/my_key.pfx